 Factors involved in a player's loss of PFL are:

 - The amount of matches a player plays, and their type.
 FC Games, due to their length, will have the largest effect, while friendlies have no effect.

-- The player's level of involvement in a game; a player who bowls a large number of overs and/or plays a long innings will use more of their fitness reserves than his team-mate who loses his wicket cheaply and fields without bowling.
+- The player's level of involvement in a game; a player who bowls a large number of overs and/or plays a long innings will use more of their fitness reserves than their team-mate who loses their wicket cheaply and fields without bowling.

 - The number of net sessions a player is receiving.

 At the lowest levels of PFL a player will be barely able to perform.